 The resort’s winding driveway leads to the welcome pavilion, curves up a small hill lined with maple and cherry trees, setting the scene for the rest of the property, rich in greenery and Japanese foliage.

 The warm interior spaces offer elegant simplicity and have been carefully crafted in light shades of Japanese timber.
-Each stand-alone suite encompasses floor to ceiling windows with woven textile and timber sliding shutters, stretching from one end of the suite to the other, allowing for unobstructed views of the national park surrounding the resort.
+Each stand-alone suite encompasses floor-to-ceiling windows with woven textile and timber sliding shutters, stretching from one end of the suite to the other, allowing for unobstructed views of the national park surrounding the resort.

 If all that weren’t enough, guests also have access to Nemu Golf Club, an 18-hole championship golf course overlooking Ago Bay.

-Those who choose to continue their journey through Japan with Aman and travelling to Aman Tokyo will be presented with a Bento box for their journey, created by the Executive Chef of Amanemu.
+Those who choose to continue their journey through Japan with Aman and travel to Aman Tokyo will be presented with a Bento box for their journey, created by the Executive Chef of Amanemu.
 Amanemu lies approximately 300km southwest of Tokyo and is easily accessed via Japan’s high-speed rail network.
-Nagoya is a scenic two-hour train journey or 25-minute helicopter ride from the resort.
+Nagoya is a scenic two-hour train journey or a 25-minute helicopter ride from the resort.

 3. Aman Tokyo